puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

 ### `extract`

-To reduce the keypairs returned for each result in the response, you can use **extract**.
-Using extract outside of a subquery (which is discussed below) has the form below:
+To reduce the keypairs returned for each result in the response, you can use **extract**:

     ["extract", ["hash", "certname", "transaction_uuid"]
       ["=", "certname", "foo.com"]]